by

 Are you looking for a bespoke chemical manufacturing service?
 With almost 50 years’ experience in the chemical industry and a large, flexible chemical manufacturing facility, ReAgent’s team of experts is well-equipped to make your product idea a reality.

-For one, the hazards involved mean that strict safety precautions must be met.
-This is why the UK government, along with international agencies, have created legal mandates to guide the industries that use chemicals and their workers.
+This is why the UK government, along with international agencies, have created legal mandates to guide the industries that use chemicals.

-In the UK, there are health and safety laws approved by the Parliament that companies and their employees must follow.
+In the UK, there are health and safety laws approved by Parliament that companies and their employees must follow.
 Chemical manufacturers are amongst those guided by such regulations spearheaded by the Health and Safety Executive (HSE).

 Workers in chemical plants must follow chemical manufacturing regulations